Sanjana Singh: Career

-She made her début in the critically acclaimed 2009 film Renigunta, directed by Paneerselvam.
+She made her debut in the critically acclaimed 2009 film Renigunta, directed by Paneerselvam.
 A critic from The Hindu noted that "an understated yet powerful performance comes from Sanjana Singh, who plays the role of a sex worker forced into the profession by her husband.
 Her spontaneity and perfection in lip sync for the Telugu-influenced-Tamil accent shows that here's one Mumbai import, who goes beyond glamour and is worth looking out for."
 She was next seen as a Telugu woman in a special appearance in the film Ko, featuring alongside several actors in the song "Aga Naga".

-In 2012, she has appeared in the films Marupadiyum Oru Kadhal, Veyilodu Vilayadu and Mayanginen Thayanginen in item numbers.
-She has also appeared in the crime thriller Yaarukku Theriyum with Harish Raj.
-Her 2012-made film, Rendavathu Padam, is not yet released.
-She has also appeared in Grammathil Oru Naal on SUN TV.